 - How to Start the College Search for Students With Disabilities: The college search process can be daunting; if you're a student with a disability, there are additional considerations to keep in mind.
 Check them out here!

 - Top College Search Tips for Students With Learning Differences: The right opportunity can go a long way for students with learning differences.
 Here are some tips to start off strong in your college search.

 - 10 Tips for Working with College–Bound Special–Needs Students: As a college counselor, the rewarding task of working with special-needs students can also put your skills to the test.

-- 10 Tips to Defy Dyslexia and Other Learning Disabilities: Getting through high school and college with a learning disability is challenging.
+- How Can I Improve My Grades With a Learning Disability?: Getting through high school and college with a learning disability is challenging.
 Here, someone who's been in your shoes offers her tips and tricks for overcoming your obstacles and achieving your goals.

 - Should I Disclose My Learning Disability on College Apps?: Disclosing your learning disability to colleges can be a hard step to take when you don't want to be defined by it.
 Here's why experts say it's a good idea.

 - What Kinds of College Search Resources Are There for LD Students?: Most college/admission guidebooks, general college search sites, and individual college websites and publications can be sources of information.